vinc/geodate/README.md

 Usage
 -----

-If you were watching the sunrise on the day of the winter solstice at Stonehenge and runing this tool at the same time (what a crazy idea, look at the sun, it's beautiful!), you would see this output:
+Run this tool with a longitude and a latitude as arguments and you will get the date formatted in a lunisolar calendar:

+    $ detri -46.90 168.12
+    45:06:02:52:92

+Add a timestamp to have the date of a particular moment (here it's during the sunrise on the day of the summer solstice at Stonehenge):

-    $ detri 51.178844 -1.826189
+    $ detri 51.178844 -1.826189 1403322675
-    45:12:11:33:54
+    44:05:24:15:34

 License